 English Language Requirements

-The majority of international programs in Hungary are taught in English.
-Therefore, proving your English proficiency is a crucial step unless you are a native speaker or have completed your prior education in English.
+Many international programs in Hungary are taught in English.
+Therefore, proving your English proficiency is a crucial step unless you are exempt under the university’s rules.
 Most Hungarian universities accept internationally recognized English tests such as the IELTS or TOEFL.
-Each university sets its own minimum score requirements.
-Typically, an IELTS score of at least 5.5–6.0 (overall band) or a TOEFL iBT score around 70–80 is required for bachelor’s admissions.
-For instance, the University of Pécs requires at least an IELTS 5.5 or TOEFL iBT 72 for undergraduate applicants.
-Higher-ranked programs or competitive scholarships might expect slightly higher scores.
+Each university sets its own minimum score requirements, and the required score can vary by program.
+In many bachelor’s programs, a B2-level command of English is common, but applicants should always check the exact program page.
+For example, the University of Debrecen’s Health Care and Disease Prevention (Public Health) BSc lists B2 English proficiency, equivalent to IELTS 5.5 or TOEFL PBT 513, while several University of Pécs BA program pages list IELTS 6.0, TOEFL iBT 72, Duolingo 115, Cambridge B2, TELC B2, ECL B2, or Pearson PTE Academic 59.
+Higher-ranked or more selective programs may expect higher scores.
 Many successful students choose to aim above the minimum.
-For example, Zhibek prepared for the IELTS and scored a 7.5, which not only met the requirement but also strengthened her application for both the university and the Stipendium Hungaricum scholarship.
-Likewise, Sodalay Uth secured a 7.5 on her IELTS, highlighting her strong command of English when applying for a Public Health program at the University of Debrecen.
+For example, Zhibek prepared for the IELTS and scored 7.5, which strengthened her application for both the university and the Stipendium Hungaricum scholarship.
+Likewise, Sodalay Uth secured 7.5 on the IELTS when applying for a Public Health program at the University of Debrecen.

 It’s important to check the exact language criteria of each university and program you’re interested in.
-Some universities accept other equivalent tests or certifications, such as Cambridge English exams (FCE/CAE), Pearson PTE, or even the Duolingo English Test, as long as they reflect the required B2 level or higher in the European framework.
+Some universities accept other equivalent tests or certifications, such as Cambridge English exams, Pearson PTE, Duolingo English Test, TELC, ECL, or an approved university interview.
 Usually, universities list all accepted tests and minimum scores on their admissions pages.

 Exemptions and Other Languages

-While English is the main language for international programs, a few programs might be offered in German, French, or Hungarian.
-If you plan to enroll in a program taught in Hungarian (which is less common for international bachelor’s students), you will need to demonstrate Hungarian language proficiency.
-This typically involves passing a Hungarian language exam or completing a preparatory year of language study.
-However, the vast majority of international students in Hungary pursue English-taught degrees, so focusing on meeting the English requirement is key.
+While English is the main language for many international programs, some programs are offered in German, French, Hungarian, or other languages.
+If you plan to enroll in a program taught in Hungarian, you will need to demonstrate Hungarian language proficiency or complete a preparatory year of language study.
+However, many international students in Hungary pursue English-taught degrees, so focusing on meeting the English requirement is key.

 Bachelor’s Degree Application Process in Hungary